-Durham Uni Students is the ultimate guide to life at Durham University, with something for everyone, be they Durham University freshers, or already at the university and looking for articles to help them survive the year (or just procrastinate).
+Durham Student is the ultimate guide to life for students at Durham University, with something for everyone, be they Durham University freshers, or already at the university and looking for articles to help them survive the year (or just procrastinate).

 The bailey colleges of the University of Durham are situated on Durham’s bailey – the area surrounding the castle (in which University College is situated), and are traditionally more difficult to be accepted in to than the hill colleges (especially University College and Hatfield, crest pictured).
 A friendly rivalry exists between each college, as well as between the rather aloof College of St Hild & St Bede and the hill and bailey colleges.